Khobragade Multispeciality Hospital

 Moreover, regular monitoring helps detect recurrence early.

-Step 10: Long-Term Monitoring and Prevention
+Long-Term Monitoring and Prevention For Fibroids treatment planning

-Even after successful treatment, fibroids may recur.
+Fibroids treatment planning – Even after successful treatment, fibroids may recur.
 Therefore, long-term monitoring is essential.

 Preventive measures: